-- Nasal Spray (such as Flonase, Rhinocort, Nasonex, or Nasacort): This should be used once a day in the morning (usually 1 spray in each nostril).
+- Nasal Spray (such as Flonase/Flonase Sensimist, Rhinocort, Nasonex, or Nasacort): This should be used once a day in the morning (usually 1 spray in each nostril).
 It takes 2 weeks for this medicine to become optimally effective.
 Nasal sprays can be very helpful if used daily during YOUR allergy season (regardless of symptoms).
 Think of it as sunblock for your nose against your allergies!
-There are over-the-counter brands called Flonase and Nasacort (see back for dosing).
+There are over-the-counter brands called Flonase and Nasacort (see below for dosing).

-- Antihistamine (such as Claritin or Zyrtec or Allegra): There are many different brands available, but most of them work the same and are non-drowsy.
+- Antihistamine (such as Claritin, Zyrtec, Xyzal, or Allegra): There are many different brands available, but most of them work the same and are non-drowsy.
 Take these in the morning as prescribed during your allergy season or alternatively you can take them whenever your symptoms are flaring up as an add-on therapy to your daily nasal spray.
-See back for dosing.
+See below for dosing.

 - Allergy Eye Drops: Generally 1 drop in each eye 1 to 2 times a day is all that is needed for your eyes.
 These should be used as needed (when your eyes are red or itchy) and not on a daily basis.
 If you notice increasing discharge, swelling, redness, pain, or fever, then please contact our office.
-There are over-the-counter brands called Pataday, Patanol, Zaditor, or Alaway which are all effective.
+There are over-the-counter brands called olopatadine (Pataday or Patanol), ketotifen (Zaditor or Alaway) which are all effective.

 22 things you can do to better your home environment: